tac786/CS283/0-Warmup/answers.md

-l# Answers to Warmup Questions
+# Answers to Warmup Questions

 1. **Select with an X the platform you will be using for your course deliverables:**
    - [ ] drexel's tux cluster